Here we will look at the main differences between QUIC and Fenrir

 This enables QUIC to have one RTT less then Fenrir, but the connection is not totally isolated.

-As long as the ephemeral public key is changed quickly (let's say, every couple of hours at most) this seems a good idea, and Fenrir implements it with the Stateful handshake.
+As long as the ephemeral public key is changed quickly (let's say, every couple of hours at most) this seems a good idea, and Fenrir implements it with the Stateful and Directory synchronized handshakes.

 PFS on resumed connections